With Suppliers 12 12 Responsible Consumption and Production

 Responsible Procurement of Minerals

-The DIC Group has formulated Basic Approach to the Responsible Procurement of Minerals, recognizing the importance of procuring these critical resources in a responsible manner and engaging with suppliers to address this challenge across its supply chains.
+The DIC Group has formulated the Basic Approach to the Responsible Procurement of Minerals and conducts surveys to ensure its ability to procure these critical resources in a responsible manner.

 • A DIC Raw Materials Survey is a questionnaire the aim of which is to confirm basic information on the constituents of raw materials and their compliance with pertinent laws and regulations.

-• An acronym for “chemical information sharing and exchange under reporting partnership in supply chain,” chemSHERPA is a scheme developed in Japan for the transfer of information on raw materials throughout supply chains.
+• An acronym for “chemical information sharing and exchange under reporting partnership in supply chain,” chemSHERPA is a scheme developed in Japan for the transfer of information on raw materials across supply chains.

 Ensuring the Sustainable Procurement and Use of Raw Materials

-In response to social imperatives and the expectations of its customers, in fiscal year 2022 the DIC Group began surveying CO₂ emissions associated with raw materials, to calculate the carbon footprint of its products, that is, total CO₂ emitted over its products’ life cycles.
-The Group will continue to conduct these surveys to collect relevant data, enabling it to accurately calculate and take steps to reduce its products’ carbon footprint.
+In response to social imperatives and the expectations of its customers, the DIC Group surveys CO2 emissions associated with raw materials to calculate the carbon footprint of its products, that is, total CO2 emitted over its products’ life cycles.
+So far, the Group has surveyed suppliers and collected relevant data, and has identified a need to broaden the range of items for which it gathers data.
+The Group will continue to keep abreast of industry trends, as well as to conduct surveys with the objective of accurately calculating and helping reduce its products’ carbon footprint.

 Promoting the Use of Bioderived and Recycled Raw Materials